-When Robots Replace Teachers
+Will Robots Replace Teachers?

 by Terry Heick

-Robots in factories.
+There will be robots in factories.
 Robots that will clean your house.
 Robots that will diagnose your illness.
 Robots that will write poetry and compose symphonies and paint church ceilings–and then robots that create the robots that write poetry and compose symphonies and paint church ceilings.

 And artificial intelligence is also coming.
 Machine learning will guide your life in ways that you may not notice–more of a gentle nudge in the direction of the fastest way to avoid traffic and get to work, or a suggested alternative product to the one you’re currently browsing on Amazon.
 These algorithms will be embedded in robots, of course, to diagnose those illnesses and write that poetry.
 We already have bots that write poems on twitter.

 We have algorithmic art, too.
 Soon we’ll program the imminent robots to act out these otherwise purely digital tasks for the comfort of anthropomorphism.
 Not only will they know if you’re sad, but they knew you were going to be sad before it happened.
 They monitor vital signs, evaluate family history, your productivity, sleep patterns, and more, ultimately accessing trillions and trillions of bytes of always-accruing data for patterns.

 And together, linked up not only with data, but every other machine and algorithm and its data-scouring efforts to, and a constantly-building history of similar efforts as well, its own intelligence will grow.
 This will allow it to begin to design its own artificial intelligence, rather than that designed today by humans and our comparatively limited capacity.
 These algorithms, too, will grow.
 And this growth will outpace our own ability to stop even for a moment to understand what’s happening.